tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 coordination with the foreign database for idempotent [application crash recovery](./integration.md#consistency-with-foreign-databases).

+### Examples (Advanced)

+[Randomly-generated identifiers](#random-identifier) are recommended for most applications.

+`id` is mostly accessed by point queries, but it is indexed for efficient iteration by range queries as well.
+The schemes described in this section take advantage of that index ordering.

 #### Logically Grouped Objects

 Often accounts or transfers are logically grouped together from the application's perspective.
-For example, a [simple currency exchange](../recipes/asset-exchange.md) transaction is one logical transfer conducted between four accounts — two physical transfers.
+For example, a [simple currency exchange](../recipes/currency-exchange.md) transaction is one logical transfer conducted between four accounts — two physical transfers.

 A non-random identifier scheme can: